 Discover Istanbul's culinary variety

-The grill takes centre-stage at an ocakbaşı, as diners' meat is prepared before their eyes.
-Even more interactive are the kendin pişir kendin ye (cook and eat it yourself) establishments, where a mangal (barbecue with coals), a specified quantity of raw meat, plus kekik (oregano) and kimyon (cumin) are brought to your outdoor/indoor table.
+At an ocakbaşı, the grill and its hood occupy centre-stage, as diners watch their meat being prepared.
+Even more interactive is the kendin pişir kendin ye (cook-it-and-eat-it-yourself) establishment, where a mangal (barbecue with coals), a specified quantity of raw meat, plus kekik (oregano) and kimyon (cumin) are brought to your outdoor/indoor table.